capullo-tech/RadioCapullo/README.md

 Run a listener
  - Use any android device from network to playback the transmission OTA. open RadioCapullo and write the broadcaster IP > click Play.
 Device starts playing synchronous music.
  - Any radio listener can change the music queue.
 Use spotfi-app to scan & JAM the broadcaster's [spotfi-speaker].
 Play any song in spotfi-app.

+This project is in active development.
+PRs are welcome.